ioccc-src/winner/bugs.md

 requirements for winning entries or the purpose was to do something that might appear to be buggy.
 An example of system specific entries:

-[1984/mullender](%%REPO_URL%%/1984/mullender/mullender.c) (see below and the [FAQ](faq.html)
-for a version that works in modern systems) is very system specific and was before system specific winning entries were discouraged.
+[1984/mullender](%%REPO_URL%%/1984/mullender/mullender.c) (see below for a version that works in modern systems) is very system specific and was before system specific winning entries were discouraged.
 This is an all time personal favourite of Landon Curt Noll.
 Run the alternate code to understand why this might be (along with how strange the source code is :-) ).

 An example where a crash is not a bug: [2019/endoh](%%REPO_URL%%/2019/endoh/prog.c) is supposed to crash.
 There are others that are also supposed to crash or that are